Voting

 Absentee Voting

-If you are registered outside of Monroe County (or in any location that you can't physically get to on Election Day), you'll need to request an absentee ballot.
+If you are registered to vote outside of Monroe County (or in any location that you can't physically get to on Election Day), you'll need to request an absentee ballot.
 This can be done through TurboVote.
 Once you complete the form, you can have TurboVote print and send the form back to you, along with a postage-paid envelope, to submit it or you can print it out yourself, finish any other necessary fields, and submit it at the Common Connection in Wilson Commons, room 201.
 We're happy to mail it out.

 An absentee ballot will be mailed to you, so make sure to include your full mailing address when you fill out your application.
 You then complete your ballot and mail it back to your local county board of elections.
 If your state laws allow, you can return your completed, sealed ballot at the Common Connection in Wilson Commons 201, and we'll mail it out for you.